hanazuki/isc-kea.deb/doc/sphinx/arm/hooks-ha.rst

       "arguments":
           {
               "state": "partner-down",
-              "date-time": "Thu, 07 Nov 2019 08:49:37 GMT"
+              "date-time": "Thu, 07 Nov 2019 08:49:37 GMT",
+              "scopes": [ "server1" ],
+              "unsent-update-count": 123
           }
    }

 The returned state value may be one of the values listed in :ref:`ha-server-states`.
-In the example above the ``partner-down`` state is returned, which indicates that the server which responded to the command is assuming that its partner is offline, thus it is serving all DHCP requests sent to the servers.
-In order to ensure that the partner is indeed offline the administrator should send the ``ha-heartbeat`` command to the second server.
-If sending the command fails, e.g. as a result of inability to establish TCP connection to the Control Agent or the Control Agent reports issues with communication with the DHCP server, it is very likely that the server is not running.
+In the example above, the ``partner-down`` state is returned, which indicates that the server which responded to the command is assuming that its partner is offline;
+thus, it is serving all DHCP requests sent to the servers.
+In order to ensure that the partner is indeed offline, the administrator should send the ``ha-heartbeat`` command to the second server.
+If sending the command fails, e.g. due to inability to establish TCP connection to the Control Agent or the Control Agent reports issues with communication with the DHCP server, it is very likely that the server is not running.

+The ``date-time`` parameter conveys the server's notion of time.

+The ``unsent-update-count`` value is incremented by the partner sending the heartbeat response when it cannot send the lease update.
+Suppose it is a result of the temporary communication interruption.
+In that case, the partner receiving the heartbeat response tracks the value changes and can determine whether there are any new lease updates that it did not receive.
+When the communication is re-established, the server uses this value to decide whether or not it should synchronize its lease database.
+The value is set to 0 when the server is started.
+It is never reset to 0 during the server operation, even after the partner synchronizes the database.
+It is a cumulative count of all unsent lease updates since the server boot.
+A non-zero value itself is not an indication of any present issues with lease updates.
+Constantly incrementing value is.

 The typical response returned by one of the servers when both servers are operational is: